chaincraft-labs/bridge/hardhat/COMMANDS.md

 This file serves as a comprehensive guide for developers and users of the repository.
 It provides concise documentation on configuration as well as essential commands to facilitate the integration and use of the project.
-This helps to reduce errors and accelerate the development process, ensuring that everyone has the necessary information to work effectively with the code
+This helps to reduce errors and accelerate the development process, ensuring that everyone has the necessary information to work effectively with the code.

 # TOC